Anderson Mill Elementary School

 Academic Success and Challenges

 On our most recent standardized testing, the students at Anderson Mill continued to excel in the areas of ELA, Reading, Math, and Social Studies.
 Students in grades three through five took the SC Ready Assessment in the spring of last year.
-In the area of ELA, 74% of 3rd grade students, 80% of fourth grade students, and 69% of fifth grades students scored in the "Exceeds, Meets, or Approaching" range for the assessment.
-In the area of Math, 75% of third grade students, 80% of fourth grade students, and 73% of fifth grade students scored in the "Exceeds, Meets, or Approaching" range for the assessment.
-Students in grades four and five also took the SC PASS assessment for Science and Social Studies.
-In the area of Social Studies, 85% of fourth grade students and 71% of fifth grade students scored in the "Met and Exemplary" range for the assessment.
-Our SC PASS science scores were below the expected levels of performance for fourth grade students (52%) and fifth grade students (42%) scoring in the "Met and Exemplary" range.
-To increase these scores, we have initiated more project based learning opportunities for students to increase student achievement in these areas.
+In the area of ELA, 79% of 3rd grade students, 77% of fourth grade students, and 78% of fifth grades students scored in the "Exceeds, Meets, or Approaching" range for the assessment.
+In the area of Math, 85% of third grade students, 83% of fourth grade students, and 69% of fifth grade students scored in the "Exceeds, Meets, or Approaching" range for the assessment.
+Students in fourth grade took the SC PASS assessment for Science with 77% scoring "Meets and Exceeds."
+Students in fifth grade took the SC PASS assessment for Social Studies with 69% scoring "Meets and Exceeds."

-Our school also embraces activities designed to improve student nutrition, physical fitness and overall health.
-Students have the opportunity to participate in activities such as First Tee Golf, Youth Nutrition Advisory Council, Fitness Club, and Girls on the Run.
-These activities in conjunction with our physical fitness initiatives generate enthusiasm for maintaining a healthy lifestyle.
-At Anderson Mill, our intent is to create an educational experience for children that upholds the ideals in our mission statement and supports students on their journey toward college or career readiness.
+Our school embraces activities designed to improve student nutrition, physical fitness, and overall health.
+Students have the opportunity to participate in activities such as Walk at School Day, First Tee Golf, Youth Advisory Council, Early Bird Gym, Garden Club, Soccer Club, Boys on the Run, and Girls on the Run.
+These activities, in conjunction with our physical fitness initiatives, generate enthusiasm for maintaining a healthy lifestyle.
+Each morning our Youth Advisory Council sells healthy snack options for students at our Grab and Go Snack Cart.
+An additional playground was added to our campus this year to provide students with additional opportunities to build social and emotional skills while engaging in physical fitness.
+At Anderson Mill, our intent is to educate the whole child while upholding the ideals in our mission statement and supporting our students on their journey toward college or career readiness.

-We also have a wonderful group of parents that serve on our School Improvement Council.
-This group of dedicated individuals meets on a monthly basis to discuss the direction of our school improvement plan.
-Through parent surveys and teacher forums, we are able to determine the needs of our stakeholders.
-This year, our Family Literacy Night and our Parent Reading Workshop were created in response to needs identified through these surveys and were a great success!
-We certainly appreciate all the hard work of these individuals.
+We also have a wonderful group of parents and community members who serve on our School Improvement Council.
+This group of dedicated individuals meet on a monthly basis to discuss the direction of our school improvement plan.
+Through parent surveys and teacher forums, the SIC works to determine the needs of our stakeholders and implement strategies and action steps to meet those needs.
+Because of SIC's support of our free school-wide events, desire to build new relationships with local business and community members, and dedication to the overall school community, our school is able to continue our endeavor to improve in all facets of education.

 In addition, we have many parents and community members that volunteer to serve the students and teachers at Anderson Mill.
-Reverend Kevin Harrison, parent and D6 School Board Chairman, and Mrs. Janet Leadford, Children's Minister at Roebuck Baptist Church, selflessly volunteers their time each week to mentor a group of fifth grade boys and girls.
-Mrs. Diane Thornberg, community member, tirelessly works in our media center every week to shelve books, help with checkout, and assist children with finding that "just right book."
-And, we have many parents who run copies, read with children, help with bulletin boards, or volunteer at our book fair.
-For these and many others, we are very thankful!
-If you are not currently involved at Anderson Mill and would like to get involved, please contact the school office.
-We would love to have you!
+School Board member and parent, Reverend Kevin Harrison, and Mrs. Audrey Hailstock, author and community member, selflessly volunteer their time each week to mentor a group of fifth grade boys and girls.
+Mrs. Diane Throneburg, community member, tirelessly works in our media center every week to shelve books, help with checkout, and assist children with finding that "just right book."
+We have many parents who make photocopies, read with children, help with bulletin boards, volunteer at our Book Fair, and participate in our Career Day event.
+For these and many others, we are extremely grateful that they invest their time in our school and with our children!

 School Improvement Council Members